 US equities rose in May.
-Economic momentum showed further signs of acceleration as industries reopen and vaccine roll-outs continue, which lifted investor spirits.
+Economic momentum showed further signs of acceleration as industries reopened and vaccine roll-outs continued, which lifted investor spirits.

-The composite purchasing manager’s index (PMI) rose to 63.5 in April, indicating significant expansion.
+The composite purchasing managers' index (PMI) rose to 63.5 in April, indicating significant expansion.
 Driven by the services component, this suggests the services recovery is now underway.
 The PMI is an index of business activity based on a survey of private companies in the manufacturing and services sectors.
-A reading above 50 denotes expansion.
+A reading above 50 means the economy is expanding.

 Corporate earnings reflected the economic vigour, with Q1 earnings on track to be the strongest in over a decade.
 The strongest performance was by equities sectors closely tied to economic growth such as energy and materials, which performed well.
 Consumer discretionary lagged, partly as a shortage of semiconductors has caused shutdowns in auto production.

 Shares were further supported by an exceptionally strong corporate earnings season, even accounting for the soft comparison with Q1 2020.
-Cyclical sectors in particular fared well in terms of earnings, benefiting from a combination of demand recovery, pricing power and supply constraints.
+Sectors that are sensitive to the economic cycle fared well in terms of earnings, benefiting from a combination of demand recovery, pricing power and supply constraints.

 Forward-looking data continued to be very encouraging.
-The flash composite purchasing managers’ index (PMI) rose to 56.9, a 39-month high, with the services component rising strongly as easing Covid restrictions helped fuel higher demand.
-Despite the improving economic outlook, European Central Bank policymakers signalled that it is too soon to withdraw stimulus measures.
+The flash composite PMI rose to 56.9, a 39-month high, with the services component rising strongly as easing Covid restrictions helped fuel higher demand.
+Despite the improving economic outlook, European Central Bank (ECB) policymakers signalled that it is too soon to withdraw stimulus measures.
 Annual inflation was confirmed at 1.6% for April although this rose to 2.0% for May.

 The Bank England announced plans to slow its quantitative easing programme.
 Investors were preoccupied by the potential implications should the current pick-up in inflation, from a very low base in 2020, be sustained.
 It was against this backdrop that the domestically focused banks and life insurance companies outperformed the overall market.